layer6ai-labs/EGT/README.md

 <qid>,<id> <weight> <id> <weight> ... <id> <weight>
 ```
 * Query images are placed at the top of the prebuild file.
-Note that query images are kept separate from index images in the kNN graph as required by online inference (see Section 3:"Online Inference" in the paper).
+Note that query images are kept separate from index images in the kNN graph, as required by online inference (see Section 3:"Online Inference" in the paper).
 * Example stand-alone command to generate kNN prebuild file from global descriptors:
     ```
     cd python